AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/administering/tags.md

 1. Tap or click **Submit**.

 The tag selected in the console is merged into the tag specified in the dialog.
-After the merge, the **Merge into** tag specified in the dialog no longer exists.
 When a referenced tag is moved or merged, the tag is not physically deleted such that it is possible to maintain references.
-Please see the document [AEM Tagging Framework.](/help/implementing/developing/introduction/tagging-framework.md#moving-and-merging-tags)
+Please see the document [AEM Tagging Framework](/help/implementing/developing/introduction/tagging-framework.md#moving-and-merging-tags) for more information.

 ### Deleting Tags {#deleting-tags}